Chucknadauld/project-branch-and-bound/branch-and-bound-project-report.md

 ### Design Experience

-I met with Isaac on November 15th to talk about the project.
+I met with Isaac to talk about the project.
 We went over how the reduced cost matrix works and why it gives us a lower bound.
 Isaac explained how you reduce rows first, then columns, and that helps prune the search tree early.
 We also talked about edge cases like when a row is all infinity except the diagonal.
 His approach was similar to mine but he cached the minimum values instead of recalculating them.
 I think my way is simpler but his might be faster for really big matrices.

 ### Theoretical Analysis - Reduced Cost Matrix